-Archeologists agree that Göbekli Tepe must be the product of an organized society, with teams or artisans, builders and planners required for its construction.
-But what’s so astonishing about it is the dating of the site — an incredible 10,000BC.
+Archeologists agree that Göbekli Tepe must be the product of an organized society, with teams of artisans, builders and planners required for its construction.
+But what’s so astonishing about it is the dating of the site, an incredible 10,000BC.

 To put that into some kind of context, it’s 6000 years older than Stonehenge, a staggering 7000 years older than the mainstream dating of the Sphinx and the Great Pyramids of Giza and even thousands of years older than Robert Schoch’s controversial dating of the Sphinx.